-In 2008, a team of Cahill associates pioneered the teaching curriculum "Know Your Rights."
+A team of Cahill associates pioneered the teaching curriculum "Know Your Rights."
 Designed specifically for urban students whose schools are heavily patrolled by NYPD safety agents and who are interested in learning about the legal process and how it affects them, the seminar series covers rights under the Constitution such as arrest procedure, search and seizure, juvenile rights, voting rights and free speech rights.
 "Know Your Rights" has gained national attention by non-profit press, and a teaching manual has been developed to facilitate the continued expansion of the program.
-Now in its fifth year, "Know Your Rights" workshops are held for students of various Urban Assembly Schools around the five boroughs.
+"Know Your Rights" workshops are held for students of various Urban Assembly Schools around the five boroughs.
 The program is currently being expanded with the creation of a "Media Law" curriculum and manual covering topics such as trademarks, copyrights, digital infringement, and fair use.
 This curriculum will be used to teach "Media Law" seminars at the Urban Assembly Media High School in Manhattan and perhaps other schools in the future.